 ** Easton Quarry, Easton, Pa. - Collect the beautiful lime-green mineral Eastonite at an old quarry along side of Pa.
 Rt.
 611, just north of US 22 in Easton, Pa.
 The quarry tailings are piled up along the highwall of the old quarry and climbing around to collect is easy and fun.
 Take US 22 West out of NJ.
 As soon as you cross the Delaware River Bridge, Exit for Rt.
 611 NORTH.
 Drive north on 611 for about a mile and you will see a brick water pumping station on the right side along the river.
 Look to the left side and you will see a dirt/gravel parking spot in the weeds at the entrance to the old quarry.
 If you pass it by, just turn around at the old garage at the far end of the quarry.
 You must park in that small parking area or you will get yelled at.
 Collect along the high wall of the quarry.

 **UPDATED White Haven, Hazelton, and McAdoo, Pa.
 Quartz Crystals - This area is in the heart of Pennsylvania Anthracite Coal country!
+Right where I-80 and I-81 meet, abounds some of the largest coal mines in the East.
 Besides numerous exposures of water-clear to white quartz crystals in old long-abandoned coal mines and strip mines, opportunities also abound to find the coveted Peacock Coal and some fossils as well in this area.
 I am familiar with a few sites in this area, and more remain to be discovered.

 **Anthony's Nose, Fort Montgomery, NY - Mineral-rich mountain on the east end of the Bear Mountain Bridge, on US 6 in Fort Montgomery, NY.
 Parking in the scenic overlooks along US 6.
 Collecting areas are along road cuts of US6, the downhill slope towards the river where numerous road-widening projects have created material which was simply dumped over the edge and down the hill.
 Collecting also along the railroad tracks along the river.(see John Betts' Fine Minerals website for a lot more info on this site)